kiran-katakam/infinity/README.md

 ## Note

+**Exclive for VIT-AP University**

-This is the final implementation of app there are some works going on so app might not work as expected
+This is the final implementation of app.
+App Icon Will be added
 - **Future Updates**
    - Will add textfeilds for user input